daxslab/mailProc/README.md

 `pip install mailproc`

-You can also download the las version from releases and use it as any other python module
+You can also download the last version from releases and use it as any other python module

 ## Testing mailProc
 You can run mailProc tests using pytest running it from the project root: